For more videos from Tari and y4c, please visit & subscribe to our YouTube channel.

-About Cynthia: Cynthia had a mastectomy in May 2010.
-The final surgery to complete her breast reconstruction using an implant was July 5.
+About Cynthia: Cynthia had a mastectomy and then breast reconstruction using an implant.
 She is 45 years old and a single working mom.

 Tari Answered: The unqualified answer is, Start Now!
 However, you used the most important word in your question to me.
 SAFE.
 I thank you for that.
 Our loved ones encourage us with ideas and suggestion to speed our recovery.
 You have to love them for that.

 At first glance, the idea of yoga for cancer patients undergoing treatment and now in survivorship seems obvious, a logical step.
 What better way to manage anxiety, gain strength, increase flexibility and create feelings of well being?
 I agree.
 That is certainly what I did and continue to do.
 However, helpful ideas come in big packages and you are right to ask when is it safe to do yoga.